 wait for 2-5 minutes to collect some data and stop execution of this command by press Ctrl+C and start freeradius in a regular mode:

 If you don’t see any debug messages when customer tries to connect to Mikrotik Router, it means that your router cannot send packets and connect to Radius server at all.
 It means that you have to verify networking, routing and NAT settings of the network.

-On Mikrotik Router there is also availability to run extended debug to see what exactly router is sending to Radius server:
+On the Mikrotik Router there is also the ability to run extended debug to see what exactly the router is sending to the Radius server: